onc-healthit/erx-testing-tool/README.md

 Here is the link where the WAR file can be downloaded from:

-Here is the link to the WAR instructions file:
+Here is the link to the WAR instructions file: [WAR Instructions](https://github.com/onc-healthit/erx-testing-tool/blob/main/war-file-instructions.md)